-(C) Trap size shall not be less than the following inside diameters: $1 \frac{1}{2}$ for lavatories; $1 \frac{1}{2}$ for tubs, showers, kitchen sinks and dishwashers; $2^{"}$ for clothes washers and; and $3^{"}$ for floor drains in utility rooms;

-(D) No trap shall be larger than the drainage pipe coming from a fixture;

-(E) Access panels shall be provided to enclosed traps and concealed connections, if possible with wall and plumbing configuration prior to rehabilitation.
-Movement of plumbing fixtures or similar changes are not required to create access; and

-(F) Wall and ceiling openings for plumbing shall be air sealed with caulk (gap less than $\frac{1}{2}$ ") or expanding foam (gaps more than $\frac{1}{2}$ ").
+- (C) Trap size shall not be less than the following inside diameters: 1 %" for lavatories; 1 %" for tubs, showers, kitchen sinks and dishwashers; 2" for clothes washers and; and 3" for floor drains in utility rooms; - (D) No trap shall be larger than the drainage pipe coming from a fixture; - (E) Access panels shall be provided to enclosed traps and concealed connections, if possible with wall and plumbing configuration prior to rehabilitation.
+Movement of plumbing fixtures or similar changes are not required to create access; and - (F) Wall and ceiling openings for plumbing shall be air sealed with caulk (gap less than 1⁄4") or expanding foam (gaps more than 3⁄4"). - (2) Vents.

-(2) Vents.
 Plumbing Systems shall be designed to prevent sewer gases from entering the housing Unit(s), allow waste to adequately drain into an approved sewer system, and shall be vented to the exterior so that water released from fixtures may draw in air to allow for smooth and even drainage.
-All vents must also meet or exceed the requirements in (A) - (E):

-(A) All Plumbing Systems shall have at least one main vent stack, running from the main drain through the roof, terminating to the exterior.
-If only one main vent exists, it shall be no less than 3" inside diameter from top to bottom;

-(B) Plumbing vent systems shall only be used for the purpose of venting the system; (C) Existing vents shall be at a minimum 6" above the high side of the roof penetration.
+All vents must also meet or exceed the requirements in (A) (E): - (A) All Plumbing Systems shall have at least one main vent stack, running from the main drain through the roof, terminating to the exterior.
+If only one main vent exists, it shall be no less than 3" inside diameter from top to bottom; - (B) Plumbing vent systems shall only be used for the purpose of venting the system; - (C) Existing vents shall be at a minimum 6" above the high side of the roof penetration.
 Newly installed vents shall be a minimum 12" above the high side.
-Through the roof vent penetrations shall be flashed and sealed to provide a positive drainage plain;

-(D) All vent stacks terminating in an attic shall be extended or replaced.
-No vent stacks shall terminate near any window or door or under soffits; and a.
-General Requirements for Standard Conditions.
-All Plumbing Fixtures shall be free of leaks or defects which interfere with their ability to perform as intended.
-Existing fixtures in good and safe working order are generally not required to be repaired or replaced.

-(E) Air admittance valves are allowed as long as they are American Society of Sanitary Engineering (ASSE) 1051-2009 approved and installed in accordance with the manufacturer's installation instructions.
+Through the roof vent penetrations shall be flashed and sealed to provide a positive drainage plain; - (D) All vent stacks terminating in an attic shall be extended or replaced.
+No vent stacks shall terminate near any window or door or under soffits; and - (E) Air admittance valves are allowed as long as they are American Society of Sanitary Engineering (ASSE) 1051-2009 approved and installed in accordance with the manufacturer's installation instructions.